mastodon/documentation/content/en/methods/admin/reports.md

 ##### Query parameters

 resolved
 : Boolean.
-Include resolved reports? <!--TODO: verify this is true-->
+Filter for resolved reports?

 account_id
 : String.
-Filter for reports filed by this account. <!--TODO: verify this is true-->
+Filter for reports filed by this account.

 target_account_id
 : String.
 Filter for reports targeting this account.